 Small business bookkeeping for beginners

-Bookkeeping lets you know how your small business is doing, and it helps keep you onside with the tax office.
+Bookkeeping lets you know how your small business is doing.
 So what does it involve and how do you make it less boring?
-We break down bookkeeping for beginners.

 What is bookkeeping?